isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-To find function objects and functions defined in a separate namespace to "customize" a common function.
+To find function objects and functions defined in a separate namespace to “customize” a common function.

 ##### Example